urlbox/urlbox-dotnet/Urlbox/Urlbox/README.md

 Extract both the header and the content, and pass it into `Urlbox.VerifyWebhookSignature(header, content)`.

-Here's an example with something (very) basic:
+Here's an example of verifying the webhook with something (very) basic:

 ```CS